Dechrissen/website/blog-posts/unveiling-dexelect.md

 finished: true
 ---

 After roughly two months of work, I have released the initial version (v0.1.0) of the Pokémon team generator project I've been working on.
-When I wrote my [first post about it](/blog/pokemon-team-generator), I hadn't yet decided on a name — but as you can see, I went with [_TeamGen_](https://github.com/Dechrissen/teamgen) by popular demand (like two people I know independently said they liked that one).
+When I wrote my [first post about it](/blog/pokemon-team-generator), I hadn't yet decided on a name — but as you can see, I went with [_TeamGen_](https://github.com/Dechrissen/dexelect) by popular demand (like two people I know independently said they liked that one). (_Update 25 April 2026_: I've changed the name from _TeamGen_ to _Dexelect_, but the original name still appears throughout this blog post.)

 If you're missing context about the tool, here's a reminder, taken from the first post: